-HHSC will provide the MCO with pharmacy data on the MCO's Members on a weekly basis.
+HHSC will provide the MCO with pharmacy data on the MCO's Members on a weekly basis through the VDP or, should these services be outsourced, through the PBM.

 2.6.53.1 FORMULARY AND PREFERRED DRUG LIST

 The MCO must demonstrate compliance for all covered outpatient drugs on the Medicaid formulary including those provided under a non-risk based payment mode or otherwise carved-out of managed care.
 The MCO must demonstrate compliance with any FFS edits or other prescription drug limitations applicable to the MCO or related to the HHSC's PDL and any other State-mandated PA or clinical edit.